ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

 # Using a RestAPI to retrieve JSON and load into our model

 The API being used here is from PetFinder.
 It will be used to retrieve a JSON containing a list of cats.
-Documentation for this API can be found here: https://www.petfinder.com/developers/api-docs
+Documentation for this API can be found here: https://www.petfinder.com/developers/api-docs.

 For GET calls, the format of the url is like this:
 ```
 http://api.petfinder.com/my.method?key=12345&arg1=foo
 ```
 The method used here will be pet.find.
-The required parameters are a 'key' and location.
-We want our response to be in JSON, so we will also pass that argument.
-So our query will be like this:
+The required parameters are "key" and "location".
+We want our response to be in JSON, so we will also pass that argument and our query will look like the following:

 ```
 http://api.petfinder.com/pet.find?key=" + key + "&animal=cat&location=93117&format=json
 ```

-Here is what the JSON returned from the API will look like.
-I have removed a lot of irrelevant fields for simplicity.
+Here is the JSON tree returned from the API.
+I removed a lot of irrelevant fields for simplicity.
-However, the paths to the data we want is the same in my edited version and the actual.
-I would recommend using a tool like Insomnia to see what our query will return.
+However, the paths to the data we want are the same in my edited version and the actual.
+I would recommend using a tool such as Insomnia to see what our query will return.

 ```
 {